Limits of Probability Measures with General Coefficients: Limits of Operators

 \end{definition}

-A way the free cumulants appear is in \pref{eq:limitcumulants}.
-Note that these free cumulants will be used in \Cref{sec:main} and \Cref{sec:measures} to obtain the free cumulants mentioned previously for the moments $m_k$ in \Cref{lln}.
+The free cumulants appear in \pref{eq:limitcumulants} and these free cumulants will be used in \Cref{sec:main} and \Cref{sec:measures} to obtain the free cumulants corresponding to the moments $m_k$ in \Cref{lln} that we mentioned previously.
+Furthermore, \Cref{thm:equivalence} is based on the asymptotics of the free cumulants.